markymarc11/Notebook/README.md

 - even when looking at "historical' games we can use them as learning tools, to help educate and learn
 -

+# March 14
+- Aurasma - hp reveal
+- -lets you overlay stuff, photo recognizes trigger image and shows stuff
+- Aris games, IOS only, looks at your location and tells you there is an experience there
+- a playful intersection of digital space into the digital world

+- bit.ly/2tJqYEo